rerobots/docs/pages/intro.md

 parameters from the type take particular values like IP address or brand of a range finder.
 This term is sometimes abbreviated as *deployment*.

-An **instance** of a workspace corresponds to usage of a deployment by a user.
+## Instances

+The time during which a user has exclusive access to a workspace deployment is known as an **instance**.
 Ideally, each instance of a deployment is identical except for changes of user-defined parameters where available.

-## Instances

-The time during which a user has exclusive access to a workspace deployment is known as an [instance](/intro).
-The process of requesting, getting credentials, and terminating an instance is similar to how you might get a "compute node" from a "cloud computing" company:
+The process of
+requesting, getting credentials, and terminating an instance is similar to how you might get a "compute node" from a "cloud computing" company: